microlinkhq/www/src/pages/docs/mql/data/type.md

 Type: `string`<br/>
 Values: `author|date|description|image|title|url|lang|publisher`

-It defines the data shape to use for the extracted value.
+Defines the data shape to use for the extracted value.

 ```html{11}
 <!DOCTYPE html>